rokbenko/ai-playground/openai-tutorials/6-TUI_customer_support_chatbot_streaming/README.md

 Python and Node.js TUIs for the <a href="https://github.com/rokbenko/ai-playground/tree/main/openai-tutorials/4-Build_customer_support_chatbot">#4 Build a customer support chatbot</a> tutorial with response streaming.

+> [!NOTE]
+> The code in this tutorial works with the [OpenAI Assistants API `v1` beta](https://platform.openai.com/docs/api-reference/assistants-v1).
+In April 2024, the [OpenAI Assistants API `v2` beta](https://platform.openai.com/docs/api-reference/assistants) was released.
+See the [migration guide](https://platform.openai.com/docs/assistants/migration/agents).

 <br>

 ## 🔥 Working example in Python 🔥